SinyavtsevIlya/NanoECS/README.md

 </p>

 - Generation works without reflection, so you can generate <b> even if your project doesn't compile at all </b>
-- The generator is a standalone application, decoupled from Unity.
-So you don't need to leave your IDE
-- One key press to generate everything in milliseconds
-- You can edit the generation by changing the snippets.
-Soon it will be possible to add custom snippets, and write your own generation
+- Doesn't requere any manual actions from user to trigger generation.
+Just write the code and see how the new API appears.
+(Optional)
+- Customizable generation snippets.

 ## Reactive components